robertknight/hypothesis-berlin-front-end-workshop/README.md

 developers May 2016 meeting in Berlin.

-This is a simple app intended to show several of the main concepts behind modern front-end architecture, which are intended to make it possible to write sophisticated applications that are:
+This is a simple app intended to show several of the main concepts behind [Elm](http://elm-lang.org/)-style front-end architectures, which are intended to make it possible to write client applications that are:

  * Reliable
  * Fast
  * Easy to extend
  * Easy to test
- * Support architecture and/or code re-use across multiple environments
+ * Support architecture (and _some_ code) re-use across multiple environments (app in the browser, Node.js on the server, native mobile app)

 These concepts include: